johnwry/dm2/markdown/colossians/colossians.md

     c.
 Colossians 2:18h – <strong>Aspect 3</strong>: Don’t let anyone defraud
-    you by <em>…taking his stand on visions he has seen</em>… The heresy of mysticism teaches that supernatural or ecstatic experiences such as visions are the <strong><u>basis</u></strong>, or measure, of true spirituality.
+    you by * …taking his stand on visions he has seen* … The heresy of mysticism teaches that supernatural or ecstatic experiences such as visions are the <strong><u>basis</u></strong>, or measure, of true spirituality.